 Why invest in SaaS?

-2017 has seen the return of the tech IPO, yet it is not just social media behemoths such as Snap Inc causing waves among investors.
-Cloud-computing firms such as MuleSoft and Okta floated in the first half of 2017 on the New York Stock Exchange and NASDAQ respectively.
-With exits for early-stage investors becoming an increasing possibility for some of the more mature SaaS companies – there is also talk of a Dropbox IPO this year - there is clearly a lot of excitement among investors.
+2017 saw the return of the tech IPO, yet it is not just social media behemoths such as Snap Inc that have caused waves among investors.
+Cloud-computing firms such as MuleSoft and Okta floated in the first half of 2017 on the New York Stock Exchange and NASDAQ respectively, with Dropbox following suit in 2018.
+With exits for early-stage investors becoming an increasing possibility for some of the more mature SaaS companies - there is a lot of excitement among investors.

-Early-stage SaaS companies have generally benefitted from venture capital and private equity investment from angel investors to get the product off the ground.
-They have also benefitted from an increasing demand for services; with huge numbers of users in B2B roles such as accountancy, HR and CRM.
+Early-stage SaaS companies have generally benefited from venture capital and private equity investment from angel investors to get their products off the ground.
+They have also benefited from an increasing demand for services, with huge numbers of users in B2B roles such as accountancy, human resources and customer relationship management.

 Previous SaaS investment opportunities

-While traditionally early-stage funding for SaaS companies has come from venture capital, as mentioned above, SyndicateRoom is proud to have helped several companies in the field raise startup funding via our platform.
-Below are a few examples of companies that either met or exceeded their funding target when pitching to our large pool of investors.
+While traditionally early-stage funding for SaaS companies has come from venture capital, as mentioned above, SyndicateRoom is proud to have helped several companies in this sector, including those listed below, raise startup funding.

 SyndicateRoom is FREE to join